 During the extended Introductory Period, the supervisor will establish goals with the Professional Staff Member, particularly targeting areas where improvement is needed, record these goals in the online performance management tool (EPM), and will meet regularly with the Professional Staff Member to review progress and provide constructive feedback regarding performance.
 A second Introductory Period evaluation must be completed prior to the end of the extended Introductory Period.

 In the event the supervisor determines that employment should be terminated as the result of continued performance problems during the extended Introductory Period, the supervisor must immediately notify a Human Resource Partner.

 - Terminate employment.
-If the employee demonstrates significant performance issues during the Introductory Period and receives a rating of Partially Achieved or Did Not Achieve on his/her Introductory Period evaluation, the supervisor may consider termination.
+If the Professional Staff Member demonstrates significant performance issues during the Introductory Period and receives a rating of Partially Achieved or Did Not Achieve on his/her Introductory Period evaluation, the supervisor may consider termination.
 In this situation, the supervisor must consult with their HR Partner to discuss his/her options.
 If, after consulting with the HR Partner, termination is the decided course of action, the supervisor must complete a Performance Improvement Plan (PIP) form indicating Termination as the appropriate action and detailing the reason for termination.
-The HR Partner will prepare a letter of termination, and the supervisor and HR Partner will meet with the employee to terminate employment.
+The HR Partner will prepare a letter of termination, and the supervisor and HR Partner will meet with the Professional Staff Member to terminate employment.

-If termination occurs during the Introductory Period the employee does not receive payment for accrued vacation leave.
+If termination occurs during the Introductory Period the Professional Staff Member does not receive payment for accrued vacation leave.